bartvanerp/SPSsite/content/info/master_mpslab.md

 <br>

 ## Contact
+More information can be found at the [TU/e site](https://www.tue.nl/en/research/research-groups/signal-processing-systems/mobile-perception-systems-lab/) or at our [site](http://www.tue-mps.org/).
 Do you have any questions regarding the information above?
 Please do not hesitate to contact Dr. Gijs Dubbelman by sending him a mail at <a href="mailto:g.dubbelman@tue.nl ">G.Dubbelman@tue.nl </a>.

 <br>